AgoraIO/agora_doc_source/en-US/markdown/Interactive Broadcast/start_live_android.md

 ![](images/live_streaming_tech.png)

-To start interactive live streaming premium, you implement the following steps in your app:
+To start Interactive Live Streaming Premium, you implement the following steps in your app:

 1. **Set the role**
    Users in an Interactive Live Streaming Premium channel are either the `BROADCASTER` or the `AUDIENCE`.
 The `BROADCASTER` publishes streams to the channel, the `AUDIENCE` subscribes to them.